Did you know that BTS were on the news two years before their debut?

 For J-Hope, it’s the same.
-He doesn’t rap specifically about South Jeolla, he raps about the overall Jeolla dialect which includes all of North Jeolla and all of South Jeolla.
+He doesn’t rap specifically about South Jeolla, he raps about the overall Jeolla district which includes all of North Jeolla and all of South Jeolla.

-Even in their chorus, they do not list eight provinces, they list Gyeongsan and Jeolla as singular provinces.
+In the chorus, they list the provinces of Korea. but they do not list eight provinces, they list Gyeongsan and Jeolla as singular provinces.

-So the eight provinces that BTS refer to in their title, seem more likely to be our second option:
+So, the eight provinces that BTS refer to in the title, could be our second option: